taliafabs/US-Election-Forecast-2024/README.md

 ## Statement on LLM usage

-Aspects of the code were written and debugged with the help of LLM ChatGPT 3.5.
+Aspects of the code, including data visualizations and writing tests, were written and debugged with the help of LLM ChatGPT 3.5.
 The interactions with ChatGPT are available in inputs/llms/usage.txt.